This figure is based on the 2015 official estimates released by the US Census, and the current rate of decline.

 Over the past couple of years, Connecticut has actually begun to see a decline in population numbers, currently losing .11% of its population per year.
 This makes the state one of just 7 that are seeing a decline beginning in 2016.

 The population density of Connecticut makes for some very interesting reading.
-There is a very small land mass here – just 5,543 square miles (14,357 square kilometres) making this only the 48th largest state in the Union.
+Connecticut has a very small land mass -- just 5,543 square miles (14,357 square kilometers) making this only the 48th largest state in the Union by size.

-However, Connecticut crams a significant number of citizens into every inch of its land.
-The terrain is very flat and very few areas of the state are inhospitable to habitation.
-As a result, there is an impressive 739 people for every square mile (285 per square kilometre) and this takes Connecticut up to 4th place in the country in terms of population density.
+However, Connecticut crams a significant number of citizens into its surface area.
+The terrain is very flat, and very few areas of the state are inhospitable.
+As a result, there are an impressive 738.1 people for every square mile (285 per square kilometer), and this ranks Connecticut at 4th place in terms of population density.